Mathematical models of bodies

 plotlyjs()

-Now we can read the data recorded during the modelling process.
+Now we can read the data recorded during the simulation.
 The data in the CSV file contains two columns:

-- output data, in this case the values of the degree of pendulum deflection.
+- Output data, in this case the values of the degree of deviation of the pendulum.

 # Чтение CSV